NahumTadesse/SWEPROJECT/Project_Deliverables/docs/data_plan.md

 - No server setup required
 - Keeps all data saved even after the app is closed
-- Simple to use and perfect for class projects
 - Supports relationships between tables